 In fact, many users who feel they’ve never had strong drawing skills report that the techniques they develop through the use of a graphics tablet have helped them with their hand drawing skills.
 For others, it offers a different medium for artistic expression to those they tried and perhaps not had success with in the past.

-Kelly Brown has been using Wacom Intuos tablet for over a decade.
+Kelly Brown has been using Wacom Intuos tablets for over a decade.
 She prefers the medium size whether working with her laptop, or with her 2 display (monitor and iMac) setup.
 Because the Wacom tablets last so well, when Kelly upgrades to a new model, her older tablet moves to her home office while the newer one comes to her studio office.
 The speed and accuracy gained from working with a Wacom graphics tablet make it a fantastic investment for any photographer.